-There are strict laws about how much prescription medicine that can be brought into the USA.
+There are strict laws about how much prescription medicine can be brought into the USA.
 Expats must have a prescription from a doctor to prove that any medicines being brought into the USA are strictly for personal use.
 If regulations aren't followed, the drugs will be confiscated at customs.
 Customs officers are very stringent about these laws as people have been caught trying to import large quantities of prescription medication from Canada and Mexico to the USA.

 Health insurance in the USA

 The USA doesn't require expats to have health insurance.
 However, it would be wise for expats moving to the USA to invest in the best health insurance policy they can afford or negotiate one into their contract of employment.
 Anyone without appropriate health insurance in the USA runs the risk of paying colossal bills or alternatively getting no medical attention.

 Long-term treatments are often denied to those without insurance.
 Dental and optical operations are often not included in general insurance and are both expensive on their own.

 Expats who receive any sort of medical treatment in the USA should keep all their receipts in order to make an insurance claim.